J4ck3LSyN-Gen2/Cruxable/README.md

 Most of the world's real-time intelligence is public: vulnerability disclosures, exploited CVEs, conflict events, satellite detections, flight movement, maritime chokepoints, macro indicators, and breaking headlines.
 The problem is that it is fragmented across too many feeds to monitor cleanly.

-CrucixExpanded pulls those streams into one local system, correlates them, and keeps the dashboard current on an automated sweep cycle.
+cruxable pulls those streams into one local system, correlates them, and keeps the dashboard current on an automated sweep cycle.
 For this fork, the emphasis is less "generic world dashboard" and more "practical operator console" with stronger cyber context and better real-time situational awareness.

 It is built for users who want cross-domain visibility without buying into a closed platform: analysts, builders, defenders, researchers, and anyone who wants a live picture of what is changing across cyber, geopolitical, and market environments.